monhacks/patched-crystal/ReadMe.txt

 Fixed an oversight where not all new rewards were included for the Battle Tower said rewards are the following (subject to change):

-MasterBall x1
+-MasterBall x1
-Revive x5
+-Revive x5
-MaxPotion x5
+-Max Potion x5
-FullRestore x5
+-Full Restore x5
-HpUp x5
+-Hp Up x5
-Protein x5
+-Protein x5
-Iron x5
+-Iron x5
-Carbos x5
+-Carbos x5
-Calcium x5
+-Calcium x5
-RareCandy x5
+-Rare Candy x5
-FullHeal x5
+-Full Heal x5
-PP_Up x5
+-PP Up x5
-BerserkGene x5
+-Berserk Gene x5
-NormalBox x1
+-Normal Box x1
-GorgeousBox x1
+-Gorgeous Box x1

 Tweaked Buena's Password rewards both in costs and actual rewards which are the following (subject to change):